casper-network/ceps/text/0002-use-bincode-for-serialization.md

 There are some drawbacks with this approach that stem not necessarily from `bincode` itself, but the approach to serialization as a whole.

-No versioning is applied to the serialization at all right now, and this is not addressed in this RFC.
+No versioning is applied to the serialization at all right now, and this is not addressed in this CEP.
 Changes in protocol, either by changing the data structures or the serialization method, will require some sort of version tag on the format.
 This should usually be addressed by the node during connection setup.

 The same holds true for stored data; a single byte versioning tag should be sufficient to side-step these problems.
 It is worth mentioning that some other serialization formats like [ProtoBuf](https://developers.google.com/protocol-buffers) have this functionality built in, but we currently see very little use in backwards compatibility, as there is no incentive in running or supporting an outdated node on the network.